How SSL Protocol Acceleration Works

 You create this certificate by generating a certificate and sending a certificate signing request to a Certificate Authority (CA) using your public key.
 The CA checks with a registration authority to verify your identity and then signs and returns the certificate.
 You then upload the signed certificate and public key onto the server.

-When a client browser visits a web site hosted on the server over HTTPS, the server offers the signed certificate and public key.
+When a client browser visits a website hosted on the server over HTTPS, the server offers the signed certificate and public key.
 The client browser verifies that the certificate is valid for the site that is being visited and that it has not expired.
-Then it will verify the chain of trust by looking at who has signed the certificate:
+Then it verifies the chain of trust by looking at who has signed the certificate:

-- If the certificate is a root-certificate, it will compare it against the ones shipped with the OS or browser.
+- If the certificate is a root-certificate, it will compare it to the ones shipped with the operating system or browser.

 - If it is a non-root-certificate, it will follow the chain of trust up each level until reaching a root-certificate.

-Now the server has the private key and the client has the public key effectively creating a private encrypted tunnel that allows them to appropriately communicate by encrypting and decrypting the traffic between them.
+Now the server has the private key and the client has the public key, a private encrypted tunnel is created to allow them to appropriately communicate by encrypting and decrypting the traffic between them.
 When the session is over, the connection is automatically terminated.